 Transportation is required to get it to your wedding venue, set it up and pack it away at the end of the night.
 Depending on your design you may need someone to man the booth, check for paper jams, system crashes, re-arrange props and so on.

 That’s A Wrap

 A DIY booth can save you money but it will take 1 to 2 weekends of your time.
 It’s a great way to build something with some friends, family or your partner.
 I suggest if you do one thing, use a decent camera as it will make a big difference (borrow one if you need to).
 If you have the time, skill and logistical help it’s a great solution.
 But if you don’t have the time, skills or have butter fingers then get a professional.
 If you have your heart set to build your own DIY photo booth then good luck!

 If you do not think it is for you then you can always contact us and enquire about our open air photo booth.
 It comes with an attendant for every booking and everything’s taken care of from start to finish.
+Check out some of the fun photo booth shots taken from past events.
 We also use a DSLR camera and have plenty of props 🙂

 What are your thoughts on making your DIY photo booth?
 Would you rather hire one from a professional or make your own?
 Comment down below 🙂